sansneo/prime/README.md

 ```
 su
 ```
-4. Run `make.sh`
+4. Run `build.sh`
 ```
-sh make.sh
+sh build.sh
 ```

 It's going to take a while...
 You'll find the resulting files in `build/`.
-To learn more, take a look at `make.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).
+To learn more, take a look at `build.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).

 ### Conclusion
 I love my computer!
 Do you?